 Overall, Canada has a world-class public education system.
 The successes of our education system is in large part a credit to Canada’s committed teachers.
 Yet, Canada’s aggregate educational outcomes don’t tell the whole story.
 According to the 2016 census, only 48% of 20-to-24-year-old First Nations youth living on reserve have a high school diploma.

-And, too often, schools in remote and Indigenous communities face challenges recruiting and retaining teachers.
-This is the specific challenge that Teach For Canada addresses.
+And, too often, schools in northern First Nations face challenges recruiting and retaining teachers.
+This is the challenge that Teach For Canada aims to address.

 A combination of systemic under-funding of education, a history of oppression, a legacy of outside involvement in remote and Indigenous communities, teacher shortages and rapid teacher turnover, and social challenges have combined to reduce education outcomes in remote communities.
 Much of the inequity that Teach For Canada seeks to address is itself the result of residential schools—the calculated destruction of Indigenous languages, cultures, and communities in the name of education.

 Many remote and Indigenous communities struggle to keep teachers in the classroom for one entire school year, or even for one full term.
 While two years is far from perfect, a minimum two-year commitment is far superior to a sequence of shorter-term teachers, or no teachers at all.
 Many Teach For Canada teachers will stay in the classroom after their initial two-year commitment.
 For those who do not, we recruit, prepare, and support another teacher to take their place.

 As a non-profit organization, Teach For Canada fundraises to cover all costs of our teacher recruitment, preparation, and support programming, along with all of our other organizational functions.
-At the present time approximately 50% of our annual funding comes from family foundations, 25% comes from corporate supporters, and 25% from government (Employment and Social Development Canada) and 1% from individual donors.
+At the present time approximately 41% of our annual funding comes from family foundations, 31% comes from corporate supporters, 27% from government (Employment and Social Development Canada) and 1% from individual donors.
 A full list of our donors can be found here.

 Teacher Application and Matching Process FAQ